Phageome

 A phageome is a community of bacteriophages and their metagenomes localized in a particular environment, similar to a microbiome.
-The term was first used in an article by Modi et al in 2013 and has continued to be used in scientific articles that relate to bacteriophages and their metagenomes.
-A bacteriophage, or phage for short, is a virus that has the ability to infect bacteria and archaea, and can replicate inside of them.
 Phageome is a subcategory of virome, which is all of the viruses that are associated with a host or environment.
+The term was first used in an article by Modi et al. in 2013 and has continued to be used in scientific articles that relate to bacteriophages and their metagenomes.
+A bacteriophage, or phage for short, is a virus that can infect bacteria and archaea, and can replicate inside of them.
 Phages make up the majority of most viromes and are currently understood as being the most abundant organism.
 Oftentimes scientists will look only at a phageome instead of a virome while conducting research.
+Variations due to many factors have also been explored such as diet, age, and geography.
+The phageome has been studied in humans in connection with a wide range of disorders of the human body, including IBD, IBS, and colorectal cancer.